Dizzy: Large-Scale Crawling and Analysis of Onion Services: Introduction

 {\em 1) Domain operations:} Onion services are unreliable.
 In particular, 47.8\% of the domains were offline on any given day, mainly due to the high churn rate of hosting services.
 Moreover, 33.1\% of the domains were inaccessible through v3 onion services, and are strictly available through the less secure version of onion services.

 {\em 2) Web content:} Onion services have a relatively small number of crawler-reachable domains that are often similar and illicit.
 In particular, 93.0\% of the domains hosted English content and 50.6\% of the domains represented marketplaces.
 Moreover, 61.7\% of the domains were unsafe and hosted illicit content, especially pornography websites, which almost always contained child sexual abuse material (CSAM).
 In addition, 75.5\% of the domains were templates and hosted content that is visually and textually similar to at least one other domain.
 Only 47.0\% of the domains used JavaScript (JS), out of which 6\% have at least one form of JS-based user tracking, especially marketplaces.
 Finally, 49.3\% of the domains contained at least one Bitcoin address, out of which 41.1\% attribute a total of 56.6k addresses to themselves, typically for making payments or donations.
-However, 77.7\% of the domains with self-attributed addresses are considered unsafe, especially social media websites.
+However, 77.7\% of the domains with self-attributed addresses are considered illicit, especially social media websites.

 {\em 3) Cryptocurrency usage:} Onion services enjoy a growing underground cryptocurrency economy.
 In particular, 77.6\% of the attributed Bitcoin addresses were used in 452m blockchain transactions, appearing as inputs, outputs, or both.
-These 44.0k addresses belonged to 32.6k wallets, which included outliers, such as exchanges and online wallets, that had a significantly larger size and money flow.
+These 44.0k addresses belonged to 32.6k wallets, which included outliers that had a significantly larger size and money flow, such as exchanges.
 After filtering out these outliers, nearly 41.7k addresses belonged to 30.4k wallets, which collectively received \$201.5m through 423.4k transactions and sent \$184.0m through 146.2k transactions.